An Empirical Evaluation of Rewiring Approaches in Graph Neural Networks: Experiments and discussion

-\paragraph{Results} We report the results of our experiments in Tab.~\ref{tab:node-sgc}--\ref{tab:graph-gesn}.
-The baseline accuracy corresponds to the model applied on the original graph without any rewiring.
-We highlight \better{better} or \worse{worse} accuracy with respect to the baseline when statistically significant ($p < 0.05$), denoting no improvements otherwise.
+We report the results of our experiments in Tab.~\ref{tab:node-sgc}--\ref{tab:graph-gesn}.
+The baseline accuracy corresponds to the model applied to the original graph without any rewiring.
+We have applied the one-sided $t$-test with a significance level of $p < 0.05$ to highlight whether the classification accuracy achieved by a rewiring method is either \better{better} or \worse{worse} compared to the respective baseline value without rewiring, denoting no significant difference otherwise.
 The experiments were executed on an NVIDIA A100 with 40GB of GPU RAM.
 For reference, a single complete model selection for GESN excluding rewiring took up to $3.5$ hours. `OOR' in Tab.~\ref{tab:node-sgc}--\ref{tab:node-gesn} indicates that SDRF exceeded the limit of 10 days of computation for Tolokers.